Privacy Notice

 18.1 Complain to Us First

 If you are unhappy with how we have handled your personal data, please contact our DPO in the first instance at dpo@dataaischool.com.
 We will investigate and respond promptly.
+For the full data protection complaints procedure including internal handling stages and timescales, see Section 6.10 of the DAIS-POL-006 Data Protection Policy.

 18.2 Complain to the ICO